Documentation

 Database Schema

-Core Data — the EAV (Entity-Attribute-Value) model
+Core data — the EAV model

 TablePurposeKey columns